-Central Exhibition invitations for schools of excellence winners will be emailed by QAGOMA to the Head of Department (HOD).
-Schools are entitled to 2 tickets to the exhibition opening event and HODs will need to distribute these as they choose.
+Central Exhibition invitations for schools of excellence winners will be emailed by QAGOMA to the head of department and the contact teacher.

 5. Judging process

 The program manager will present only eligible submissions to the judging panel.
 Regions, student names, gender and schools will not be disclosed to the judges.